Full 2014 Ford C-Max Energi Review

 Once the C-Max Energi's pure-electric range is used up, it operates like the standard C-Max Hybrid.
-Official EPA fuel economy estimates are 43 mpg combined (44 city/41 highway).
+The official EPA combined fuel economy estimate stands at 38 mpg.

 The 2014 Ford C-Max Energi comes standard with antilock disc brakes, traction and stability control, front side airbags, full-length side curtain airbags and a driver knee airbag.
 Also standard are 911 Assist, which automatically calls for emergency services via a Sync-paired smartphone, and MyKey, which allows owners to set certain speed and stereo volume parameters for teen drivers.
 Rear parking sensors are standard, and front parking sensors and a rearview camera are optional.